dart-lang/language/working/augmentation-libraries/feature-specification.md

 libraries.
 When that happens, the merge order defined previously determines which order the wrapping is applied.

+It is a compile-time error if:

+*   An augmenting declaration has no corresponding original declaration to apply to.

+*   An augmenting declaration appears in a library before the library where the original declaration occurs, according to merge order. *An augmentation library can both declare a new declaration and augment it in the same file.*

 ### Augmenting types

 A class, mixin, enum, or extension declaration can be marked with an `augment`